Daniel Ribar is a multidisciplinary artist living and working in Detroit, Michigan.

 He has served as a returning guest lecturer at institutions such as the Harvard Graduate School of Design, the College for Creative Studies, Cranbrook Academy of Art, and Wayne State University.

-His work is included in the collection of the Cranbrook Art Museum in Bloomfield Hills, MI, and has also been featured in publications including The New York Times, Bloomberg Business, i-D, C41 Magazine, IGNANT, Fisheye Paris, and more.
+His work is included in the permanent collection of the Cranbrook Art Museum in Bloomfield Hills, MI, and has been featured in publications including The New York Times, Bloomberg Business, i-D, C41 Magazine, IGNANT, Fisheye Paris, and more.

 Education